the latest news about the coronavirus and the omicron variant

 Although the omicron variant has been found to be more airborne, there is no evidence to suggest that its surface transmissibility differs from previous coronavirus variants.

-So far, the courier who delivered the package has tested negative, along with his relatives, deputy director of the Beijing Municipal Administration of Posts, Liao Lingzhu, said on Monday.
+So far, the courier who delivered the package has tested negative, along with his relatives, deputy director of the Beijing Municipal Post Office, Liao Lingzhu, said on Monday.
 Three other couriers working with that courier have also tested negative and all the staff at the delivery site have been sent to the government-designated quarantine, Liao added.

 “It is necessary to comprehensively assess the epidemic risk level of the source of foreign parcels… and formulate epidemic prevention and control measures for foreign parcels from high-risk countries and regions,” a statement said. “[Las empresas] should reduce the express delivery of goods from high-risk countries and regions abroad.”